graniticio/granitic/doc/tutorial/001-fundamentals.md

 </pre>

 Which shows that an HTTP server is listening for web service requests on the default port of 8080.
-Stop the running service with <code>CTRL+C</code>
+Stop the running service with `CTRL+C`

 ## Adding an endpoint

-An <code>endpoint</code> is Granitic's preferred name for code that handles a web service request to a particular URI pattern for a particular HTTP method (GET, POST etc).
+An `endpoint` is Granitic's preferred name for code that handles a web service request to a particular URI pattern for a particular HTTP method (GET, POST etc).
 Most of the mechanics of routing a request to your code and converting between JSON and your custom Go code is handled by Granitic, you will be concerned mainly with defining your _endpoint logic_.

 Endpoint logic is code in a Go struct that has a member function that Granitic can call to pass control of a request once the framework has completed its automatic steps.

-Create the file <code>artist/get.go</code> in your `recordstore` project and set the contents to:
+Create the file `artist/get.go` in your `recordstore` project and set the contents to:

 ```go
 package artist